mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-cards.en.md

 >
 > Manage credit and debit cards

-To include the credit card as a means of payment, just use the following configuration:
+The code snippet responsible for including the credit and debit card as a means of payment is as follows:

-[[[
 ```Javascript
 settings = {
   ...,